Updated July 6, 2023

 Q1.
 What is the purpose of autonomous expenditure?

 Answer: Autonomous expenditure is crucial for the survival of an economy and an individual.
-It serves the purpose of providing the basics one needs to live, and the government needs to provide public services to the citizens.
+It provides the basics one needs to live, and the government needs to provide public services to the citizens.
 These expenses help meet everyone’s fundamental needs.

 Q2.
 How do you use autonomous expenditure?